tarantool/doc/doc/release/policy.rst

 and upholds version lifecycle with more long-time support series.
 This document explains the Tarantool release policy, versioning rules, and :term:`release series` lifecycle.

-The stated release policy replaces :doc:`the legacy policy </release/legacy-policy>`
-for:

-*   The ``2.x.y`` series since the ``2.10.0`` release.
-    Development for this release starts with version ``2.10.0-beta1``.
-*   The ``3.0.0`` series.

-Here are the most significant changes from the previously supported legacy release policy:

-*   The third number in the version label doesn't distinguish between pre-release (alpha and beta) and release versions.
-    Instead, it is used for patch (bugfix-only) releases.
-    Pre-release versions have suffixes, like ``3.0.0-alpha1``.

-*   In the legacy release policy, ``1.10`` was a long-term support (LTS) series, while ``2.x.y`` had stable releases, but wasn't an LTS series.
-    Now both series are long-term supported.

-The topics below describe the versioning policy in more detail.

 Versioning policy
 -----------------